 The protein encoded by this gene is a cellular protein that binds RNAs containing the G-rich element.
 The protein is localized in the cytoplasm, and has been shown to stimulate translation of viral mRNAs in vitro.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GRSF1 Gene

 GRSF1 (G-Rich RNA Sequence Binding Factor 1) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
+Among its related pathways are Infectious disease and Viral mRNA Translation.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is ESRP2.
+An important paralog of this gene is HNRNPH1.

 UniProtKB/Swiss-Prot for GRSF1 Gene

 Regulator of post-transcriptional mitochondrial gene expression, required for assembly of the mitochondrial ribosome and for recruitment of mRNA and lncRNA.
 Binds RNAs containing the 14 base G-rich element.
 Preferentially binds RNAs transcribed from three contiguous genes on the light strand of mtDNA, the ND6 mRNA, and the long non-coding RNAs for MT-CYB and MT-ND5, each of which contains multiple consensus binding sequences.